DapperNerfherder/hello-world/README.md

 # hello-world
+It's time to start the music,

+it's time to light the lights,

+it's time to get things started,

+On the Muppet Show Tonight!

-First time to Git a repository.
+First time to use a Git repository, so, cheers to a wonderful future.

-Greetings Nerds and assorted Code Geeks,

-Python is my main jam, and that jam is tasty.
-I am here to learn and commit greatness, though I will likely commit some less wonderful things first.